iPad Mobile Casino Games for real money Casino Games

 The iPad table games are also popular among iPad casino fans.
 Roulette, blackjack and baccarat are the all-time favorites that are available at most iPad casinos allowing players on the go to earn some cash while waiting for the bus or during their lunch break.
 In addition, some of their variants like European Blackjack and American Roulette are also available on the iPad for real money play.

-FAQ about Apple and the iPad
+Apple and the iPad FAQ

 The iPhone is designed and marketed to appeal to the entire “mobile” market, but the fact is that the vast majority of consumers with mobile phones, and especially the younger consumers, don’t have an iPod or any other Apple products.